ppriyank/Pytorch-CustomDataset-FasterRCNN/README.md

 ## Github GUIDE

-* Update label_dict in main.py (assign indices to your custom classes)
+* Update `config class` in `main.py` (assign indices to your custom classes)
+* `tools.py` has all the bounding boxes/anchor box related things
+* `dataset.py` is manipulation bounding box with respect to various transformations
+* `debug.py` has debugging codes (some of them migh not work, while I was testing various functions)
+* `plot.py` has the code to visualize anchor boxes and bounding boxes
+* `loss.py` has loss functions
+* `utiils.py` are basic functions IOU calculatins, saving models loading models etc.
+* `model.py` is the collections of 2 simple models (most important manipulation of Faster RCNN comes from `tools.py`).

 ## Explanation